HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/string-variable-reflection.md

 [tags]: / "reflection,dead-code-elimination"

-# Using a string as a variable (with reflection)
+# Access a field using a string

-This snippet shows how to use a string as a variable identifier.
+This snippet shows how to use a string as a variable identifier using reflection.

 ## Implementation
 ```haxe